ypark9/yopa.page/content/blog/2026-09-21-where-should-agent-refusals-live.en.md

 Two of my own posts already argue the adjacent halves of this: [the boundaries between HTTP, MCP, and A2A](/blog/2026-08-01-mcp-and-a2a-boundaries-on-agentcore.html) for where the contract belongs, and [where agent-generated code runs](/blog/2026-07-02-where-to-run-agent-generated-code.html) for what happens when the agent's output is executed rather than declared.
 This post is the layer above both: which of those layers is allowed to be the one that says no.

-## The comparison I have not run yet
+## This ordering is a claim, not a measurement

 I am not going to claim an experiment I did not do.
 What I have described above is a reading of Robocurve's published evaluation, and the evidence class is documentation-derived.
 The numbers in the tables are theirs.

-What I want to run is a three-condition comparison on a mock tool surface, with no robot involved:

-1. Prompt-only: the system prompt states that the unsafe action is prohibited.
-2. Prompt plus tool policy: the same instruction, and the tool schema plus a policy layer rejects the declared bad arguments.
-3. Backend authorization: the prompt and the policy stay in place, and an authorization check bound to the caller identity rejects the operation at execution time.

-Same five unsafe commands, same fixed wording, twenty attempts per condition, a single scripted agent loop, and a local mock of the side effect so that no real action can occur.
-The success criterion is a measurable gap between condition 1 and condition 3 with reproducible logs.
-The falsifying result is a condition-1 run with zero completions, which would mean the prompt layer is stronger than the RoboHarm reading suggests.

-Until that runs, the honest statement is that I believe the ordering above and I have not measured it in my own stack.
+I had planned a three-condition comparison on a mock tool surface, with no robot involved: prompt-only, prompt plus tool policy, and backend authorization, run twenty times each over the same five unsafe commands, measuring the gap between condition 1 and condition 3.
+Reworking the plan, it would not have told me anything new.
+Condition 3 rejects by definition, and in a scripted loop the prompt does not change what the loop does, so condition 1 completes by definition.
+The gap between them is a value the design guarantees, not a result I would have measured.
+What is actually worth knowing is whether a model keeps complying when the wording changes, which is what it means for layer 1 to be soft.
+That is the axis published evaluations like RoboHarm already cover, and one robot-free mock cannot generalize it.
+So I am not running it.
+Read the ordering above as an architectural argument, not as a measurement.

 ## When this framing is wrong